Tell a Friend!

 STEP 1: SELECTING THE TYPE OF BUSINESS

 The first step is to identify what type of business you want to operate, and the type of identity (sole proprietorship, partnership or corporation) that will meet your needs.
-A lawyer or accountant should be consulted if you are not sure which type of business best meets your needs; for a preliminary overview, consult our previous Ask-an-Expert dealing with forms of business.
+A lawyer or accountant should be consulted if you are not sure which type of business best meets your needs.

 STEP 2: REGISTERING YOUR BUSINESS